Lenostatos/crownsegmentr/README.md

 There is one more very small internal namespace in `ams3d` called `_math_functions` that contains the gaussian and epanechnikov functions used for weighing the points inside a cylinder during centroid calculation.

-#### `namespace spatial`
+#### namespace spatial
-This namespace mainly exposes functionality of and based on [`boost::geometry`](https://www.boost.org/doc/libs/1_75_0/libs/geometry/doc/html/index.html) for dealing with point data.
+This namespace mainly exposes functionality of and based on the C++ library [`Boost Geometry`](https://www.boost.org/doc/libs/1_75_0/libs/geometry/doc/html/index.html) for dealing with point data.
 Most of this functionality consists of data types ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_types.h)) but there are also some functions and one functor ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_util.h) and [source](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/src/spatial_util.cpp)).
-Additionally, there is some simple raster functionality ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_raster.h)) and a few custom iterators for inserting points into the spatial index ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_index_creation.h)) provided by the Boost Geometry library (an R*-tree).
+Additionally, there is some raster functionality ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_raster.h)) and a few custom iterators ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_index_creation.h)) for inserting points into the spatial index provided by the Boost Geometry library (an R*-tree).

 The data types are: